 Implement mobile order and pay functionality throughout your venue or in specific areas.
 For example, you could make your lounge or sidewalk cafe self-service zones while still offering full-service dining in the main dining room.

-Install QR codes throughout the self-service zones to allow guests to order food and beverage items and pay at their leisure.
+Generate dynamic QR codes and install them throughout the self-service zones to allow guests to order food and beverage items and pay at their leisure.

 10. Increase your sales by increasing your cover averages.